New for ’21: MRT mapset now available on our website

 What is the distance between resupply points?
 Typically 60 to 80 miles.
 The longest is 90-100 miles.
 We offer a town guide with information on post office maildrop locations and other town services.

 What trail resources exist or are planned for the MRT?
-We have a mapset in beta that we are releasing to a limited number of hikers this Spring.
-The mapset comes in several versions: one for viewing on devices, one that can be printed to make your own paper maps, and a third that works with the Avenza app for GPS-based navigation.
-The mapset also includes an extensive databook with information on POI’s along the route as well as offering navigational assistance.
+We now have a comprehensive, trail-tested mapset that will be available to a limited number of hikers each season.
+The mapset essentially comes in several versions: one for viewing on devices, one that tcan be printed to make your own paper maps, and a third that works with the Avenza app for GPS-based navigation, and as well the mapset supports the popular Gaia GPS app.
+The mapset also includes an extensive, guidebook-like databook with information on POI’s along the route, detailed information on water sources, as well as offering navigational assistance.
 We also provide a town guide with information on post office maildrop locations and other town services.
 In the future we may provide a water chart, which would essentially be a subset of the databook entries.

 The Mogollon Rim Trail consists of 7 sections, divided between resupply points.